wingedhusssar-pixel/wc2026-top-attacking-threat-analysis/README.md

 ## My Opinion: The profile that survives every filter

 Messi is the exception, and for a reason the analysis supports rather than contradicts.
-His standout number is not finishing, where uncertainty is widest (while it is strong), it is creation, the axis built on the higher event count.
+His standout number is not finishing, where uncertainty is widest (while it is one of the strongest), it is creation, the axis built on the higher event count.
 His xA per 90 sits alone at the top of the field, off 530 minutes, not a cameo.
 He occupies the complete-attacker region, scoring above his expected goals while creating more